Dental Care for the Whole Family

 Six Month Smiles®

 Six Month Smiles is an innovative system that uses patented Lucid-lok clear brackets with tooth-colored wires to help straighten teeth in just 6 months!
-You will only have to come to visit Dr. Hogan each month for an easy adjustment.
+You will only have to come to visit our office each month for an easy adjustment.

 Six Month Smiles gives patients an aesthetically pleasing way to achieve the straight smile they have been hoping for, without the look of traditional braces.
 For more information about Six Month Smiles, feel free to contact us today.